francesco44Hello/snap_vote/README.md

 ### Demo
 * [https://snap-vote.netlify.app/](https://snap-vote.netlify.app/)
+Press submit button on the page "to do if time".
+It was a strecth goal we didn't make it to work due time, will be added evenutally.
 ### Usage:
 ```sh
 $ git clone https://github.com/francesco44Hello/snap_vote.git
 $ cd my-app
 $ npm i
 ```

  ### Run your App: